12/3/25

 -

-and those we may name out loud or in our hearts:
+… and others we may name out loud, or in our hearts…

 -